johnedstone/django-oidc-client-ex/README.md

 #### To do to get to django 1.10 ####
 - django-braces has a url problem
-- and one other app has problem
+- and djangooidc has a warning

 ### To Do ###
 - make login smoother